google/oboe/apps/OboeTester/docs/AutomatedTesting.md

     --ez use_all_sample_rates {"true", 1, "false", 0}  // Whether to test all sample rates.
 Note use of "-ez".
 Default is false
     --ei single_test_index  {testId}  // Index for testing one specific test

+These parameters are used with the "data_paths" test starting with v2.5.11.

+    --ez use_input_channel_masks {"true", 1, "false", 0}  // Whether to test the reported input channel MASKS.
+Default is false.
+    --ez use_all_channel_counts {"true", 1, "false", 0}   // Whether to test all the supported channel COUNTS.
+Default is true.
+    --ei output_channel_masks_level {0, 1, 2}    // Whether to test NONE=0, SOME=1, or ALL=2 channel masks.
+Default is false.

 These parameters were used with the "data_paths" test prior to v2.5.11.

     --ez use_input_devices  {"true", 1, "false", 0}  // Whether to test various input devices.
     --ez use_output_devices {"true", 1, "false", 0}  // Whether to test various output devices.
     --ez use_all_output_channel_masks {"true", 1, "false", 0}  // Whether to test all output channel masks.
 Default is false

-These parameters were used with the "data_paths" test starting with v2.5.11.

-    --ez use_input_channel_masks {"true", 1, "false", 0}  // Whether to test the reported input channel MASKS.
-Default is false.
-    --ez use_all_channel_counts {"true", 1, "false", 0}   // Whether to test all the supported channel COUNTS.
-Default is true.
-    --ei output_channel_masks_level {0, 1, 2}    // Whether to test NONE=0, SOME=1, or ALL=3 channel masks.
-Default is false.

 There are some optional parameters for just the "output" test: